 Due to a serious lack of bio/discographical information on the estimable Mr. Marshall, it's unknown whether or not The Moods of Gene Marshall was his immediate follow-up.
 My source (hi, Mark) reckons it's probably from 1969, largely due to the especially bad lyrics to Bobby, clearly about Robert F. Kennedy, assassinated in mid-'68.
 Musically, the album starts off slightly less awfully than its predecessor, but quickly slips into the same slough of despond, sickly-sweet ballads alternating with, well, more sickly-sweet ballads, most of the lyrics concerning the age-old topics of love, love and more love.
 Once again, Chamby strings on every track; once again, they quickly become unlistenable, due to the universally cheesy arrangements.

 Here's Gene Marshall is easily downloadable, should you actually be sick enough to gain any pleasure from this kind of stuff, although its successor is rather harder to find.
 Yeah, occasionally the lyrics tip over into 'surreal' territory (I Will Never Know), but is that really enough?
 For some people, the answer appears to be 'yes'.
-Are eighteen tracks of Chamberlin strings enough to make you want to hear this?
+Are wall-to-wall Chamberlin strings enough to make you want to hear these?
 In which case, you know what to do...

 The Marshall Brothers Band (1975, 43.25) **½/TTFalcon 1868-1912